A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

+The Gao-Wald Theorem relates bulk and boundary causal structures for boundary points and trivially extends to a boundary compact set.
+One might expect similar relations for general compact sets $\mathcal{U} \subset M$ with bulk components:

+This fails for simple cases like bulk points and general compact sets with both bulk and boundary components.
+However, it holds for homology regions of boundary subsets $V$ (\ref{eq:RT_bb}).
+This strongly constrains bulk geometry in asymptotic scattering problems: null sheets emanating from HRRT surfaces and causal surfaces for boundary region $V$ are constrained by $V$'s boundary geometry.

-Let us recall some useful lemmas from \cite{headrick2014causality}. \begin{lemma} Let $\bb$ denote the timelike boundary of the asymptotically AdS spacetime.
-Let $p\in \bb$ be an arbitrary point, $A$ be a spacelike region in a Cauchy slice of $\bb$ and $\Xi$ be a proper subset of a Cauchy slice of $M$.
+Let us recall several useful lemmas and theorems from \cite{headrick2014causality}. \begin{lemma} Let $\bb$ denote the timelike boundary of an asymptotically global AdS spacetime $M$.
+Let $p\in \bb$ be an arbitrary point, $V$ be a spacelike region in a Cauchy slice $\hat{\Sigma}$ of $\bb$ and $\mathcal{V}$ be a proper subset of a Cauchy slice $\Sigma$ of $M$.
 Then,